Outdoor Pens & Runs for Tortoises

 Wooden enclosures work well for adult Star tortoises because they are not big diggers or wall climbers.
 Babies are more agile and need a pen top for security.

 Below is an example of a simple wooden tortoise enclosure.
 If you use good quality wood to build the pen, it will last many years.
-This pen looks very weathered because it's almost 20 years old!
+This pen lasted for 20 years until the termites ate it.

 Wooden pen for tortoises